socrata/shipyard/nodejs/README.md

 socrata/nodejs

-socrata/base image with nodejs(0.10.25) and npm installed natively and the latest of io.js (2.0.0) and node (0.12.2) installed in userspace with n, a node package manager.
+socrata/base image with nodejs and npm installed natively and the latest of io.js and node installed in userspace with n, a node package manager.

 ### Usage